 We conducted a cost-effectiveness analysis using a simulation model comparing the anabolic drugs abaloparatide and teriparatide, each followed by treatment with a bisphosphonate (zoledronic acid), versus treatment with zoledronic acid alone in a representative cohort of postmenopausal women who are at high risk for osteoporotic fractures.
 The target population was 70-year-old postmenopausal women with a fracture incidence similar to that observed in the clinical trials of the anabolic drugs.
 Annual relative risks of vertebral and other non-vertebral fractures for each drug were obtained from our evidence review's NMA.
-Relative risk of hip fractures was estimated using the ratio of hip to non-vertebral fracture relative risks reported in the HORIZON trial (zoledronic acid vs. placebo).
+Relative risk of hip fractures for the anabolic drugs were estimated using the ratio of hip to non-vertebral fracture relative risks reported in the HORIZON trial (zoledronic acid vs. placebo).
 Briefly, the HORIZON-derived ratio was 0.59 (hip) / 0.75 (non-vertebral) = 0.79, which was multiplied by the NMA-derived relative risks for non-vertebral fractures (abaloparatide = 0.51, teriparatide = 0.61) to obtain base case estimates.
-Other estimates of relevant clinical parameters, quality of life measures, and drug and health care costs were obtained from published literature.
-The model tracks vertebral fractures (both morphometric and clinical), hip fractures, other non-vertebral fractures, and death.
-The model's base case analysis adopted a health care system perspective with outcomes modeled over a life-time horizon using 3% discount rates for costs and outcomes.